vtraag/intro-python/README.md

 We will briefly experiment with Spyder to demonstrate it, but most of the exercise will be done in a Jupyter notebook.

 One advantage of Spyder is that you can simply work with Python source files (`.py`).
 In particular, it makes it easier to transition from experimenting to more serious development.
-However, Jupter notebook offer the possibility to nicely mix text, code and output, which is not possibly in simple Python files.
+However, Jupyter notebook offer the possibility to nicely mix text, code and output, which is not possibly in simple Python files.

 ## Jupyter notebook

-The Jupter notebook `01_basics.ipynb` used for this introduction is located in the subdirectory `src/`.
+The Jupyter notebook `01-basics.ipynb` used for this introduction is located in the subdirectory `src/`.
+We might add more notebooks to this repository as we go along.

 There are a few ways in which you can launch a Jupyter notebook: